GoliathLabs/GoliathLabs/README.md

 ### Hi there 👋

-Sometimes system adminstrator, student or part-time idiot.
-I'm managing some organisations as well as some static web-frontends over here.
+I've just graduated and currently on my way to the TU Munich.
+I'm currently rebuilding static web frontends as well as some different other projects I'm interested in.

 twh-net GbR: [@twh-net](https://github.com/twh-net)